anmoljagetia/Flatabulous/README.md

 ## 1. Using the .deb file for Debian, Ubuntu and derivatives (Recommended)

 Download the .deb file from [here](https://github.com/anmoljagetia/Flatabulous/releases/latest), double click to open with Ubuntu Software Center and click on install.
-Than install the theme using ubuntu-tweak.
+Then, install the theme using ubuntu-tweak.

 ## 2. Using the noobslab PPA